ammarshahin/LearningC/README.md

 # Learning C lang
-This Repo is for learning and solving problems in C
+learning and solving problems in C